MoneroAuth/authbot/README.md

 The authbot is a self-sovereign identity assistant that utilizes the MoneroAuth protocol.
 It encapsulates the complexity of public key cryptography and key management away from the user.
 The authbot application is a program written in python, that integrates two public open source protocols:

-[Monero protocol](https://www.getmonero.org/) that is used for public key cryptography and key management in the MoneroAuth protocol.
+[Monero protocol](https://www.getmonero.org/) that is used for public key cryptography and key management.

 [Matrix protocol](https://www.getmonero.org/) that is used for decentralized, end-to-end encrypted, messaging.